 Brighton Fringe While the main festival can be a bit worthy at times, you can’t say that about the fringe festival.
-While it supposed to be older than the Edinburgh fringe, it is not quite as monumental.
+While it is supposed to be older than the Edinburgh fringe, it is not quite as monumental.
 Again it takes over all the smaller venues in Brighton for a LOT of shows.
 The great thing is each show is usually an hour long and fairly cheap.
-This means you can pick a day and and see several shows in a row.
-Like edinburgh you get lots of venues that are made up of many smaller venues.
-These generally base themselves in the Old Steine.
+This means you can pick a day and see several shows in a row.
+Like Edinburgh, you get lots of venues that are made up of many smaller venues.
+These generally base themselves on the Old Steine.

 The Great Escape This is Brightons attempt at a SXSW type event.
-Originally it started with bands you had heard of but these days it is the place to catch up and coming talent.
+Originally it started with bands you had heard of but these days it is the place to catch up-and-coming talent.
 For a weekend in the middle of May, the town literally comes alive with music.
 Every venue, pub, club and church hall helps put on an amazing array of bands.
-As much as everyone likes the Brighton Fringe and main festival, TGE is the only weekend the town is really buzzing for a cultural event.
+As much as everyone likes the Brighton Fringe and the main festival, TGE is the only weekend the town is really buzzing for a cultural event.

 Brighton Digital Festival As you would expect from a town like Brighton, the tech bods have their own festival as well.